Ro-Calanguinho/Ro-Calanguinho/README.md

-- 👋 Hi, I’m @Ro_Calanguinho
+- 👋 Hi, I’m @Ro_Calanguinhe
 - 👀 I’m interested in geek culture in general
 - 🌱 I’m currently learning to program in high school
 - 💞️ I’m looking to collaborate on to my boyfriend
 - 📫 How to reach me?
-Twitter
+Bluesky
 - 😄 Pronouns: He/him and they/them
 - ⚡ Fun fact: My English is not so good